 Hiking outside is full of surprises and it is a great way for children to use their imagination.
 Playing outside is also connected to greater physical and mental well being.
-Many studies associate regular time in nature with increased brain activity and reduced level of stress, ADHD and depression in children.
+Many studies associate regular time in nature with increased brain activity and reduced levels of stress, ADHD and depression in children.

 Bring plenty of snacks.
 Like trail mix or carrots.
 Bring things that won’t get spoiled easily or smushed in your backpack.

 Wear shoes that are appropriate for hiking.
 Leave the sandals at home.
 You might slip out with them or stub your toe.
-Instead wear things like sneakers or boots.
+Instead, wear things like sneakers or boots.

-Temperatures can changes quite a bit throughout the day, so it is important to bring layers of clothing with you.
+Temperatures can change quite a bit throughout the day, so it is important to bring layers of clothing with you.
 Layers to put on when you are feeling cold and layers to take off when you are feeling hot.
 Bring a raincoat in case it rains.

 Bring extra things, like a camera or you can bring a guide book.
 Now you are ready to start your adventure outside.

 When you first get to the park.
 Orient yourself and set some rules.
 Like stay on the trail and stick together.
 Find the park facilities, like a visitor center if the park has one.
 Find the map and figure out where you are and where you are going.